 19. Vanguard ESG International Stock ETF (VSGX)

-Vanguard ESG International Stock is one of the best ESG ETFs on the stock market, but also one of the largest overall.
-Vanguard ESG ETFs are made up of more than 5, 000 different individual companies.
+Vanguard ESG International Stock is one of the best ETFs on the stock market but also one of the largest overall.
+Vanguard ESG ETFs are made up of more than 5,000 different individual companies.

 Territories are spread throughout the United Kingdom, Hong Kong, and Japan.
-Vanguard has a widespread focus but angles its approach to technology, communication, and commerce.
-Some of the largest tech companies can be found here, including Alibaba and Tencent.
+Vanguard has a widespread focus but angles its approach to technology, communication, and commerce toward emerging markets.
+Some of the largest tech companies, including Alibaba and Tencent, can be found here.

-It’s an excellent ESG option due to what it excludes from the portfolio: the adult entertainment industry, gambling, weapons, and any investments in fossil fuels.
+It’s an excellent ESG option due to what it excludes from the portfolio.
 A completely green approach to its investment portfolio makes Vanguard a high-rated ESG ETF, especially for tech.

 See Related: What is the Environmental Impact of Geothermal Energy?